Practice Areas

 Managing an estate or trust is a major responsibility.
 The process of probate and estate administration can be lengthy and intimidating, but it doesn’t have to be.
 With the right legal guidance, you can approach these challenges with confidence.

-At McMorrow Law, LLC, our experienced probate and trust administration attorneys know how complicated your role is, and our goal is to provide you with the support and expertise you need to ensure a smooth and successful process.
+At McMorrow Law, our experienced probate and trust administration attorneys understand how complex your role is, and we aim to provide you with the support and expertise you need to ensure a smooth, successful process.
 Our attorneys’ fees are paid out of the estate, so you don’t have to worry about the financial burden of seeking legal help.

-Our Pittsburgh-based team manages estates of all types, from straightforward estates to those with complex and sophisticated assets.
+Our Pittsburgh-based team manages estates of all types, from straightforward to complex and sophisticated.
 If disputes arise, we will help you find a resolution or take the matter to court.
 Additionally, we can assist in creating guardianships for incapacitated adults, protecting them from undue influence or fraud, and supporting them in making critical medical decisions and managing their finances.

 Understanding the probate process in Pennsylvania is essential for anyone tasked with administering an estate.
 Below is a brief outline of the steps involved: